Ok, so it's had it's fair share of duff one's, but having been graced by some of the finest footballing

 were in wonderland.
 Again a corner from Moller caused panic in Peruzzi's box, Riedle

-out-jumped the static defence, and bulleted a header between goalie and defender.
+out-jumped the static defence, and sent a bullet header between goalie and defender.

 Ten minutes before half-time, and Juventus were being humiliated.